Never Been Kissed

 “He always gives in at the end,” Sehun wiggles his eyebrows up and down, matching it with another smirk.
 He pats Kris’ shoulder.
 “Good luck, man.
 Baekhyun may not be the freshest meat out there, but he sure is a good one.”

 Kris stands frozen in his spot, fists clenched.
-It takes another beat or two before he decides that the things Sehun said are not okay and that somebody should teach him a thing or two about opening his mouth about people like that.
+It takes another beat or two before he decides that the things Sehun said are not okay and that somebody should teach him a thing or two about opening about people like that.
 He takes one step and another before a hand clamps on his arm, pulling him back.

 “You’re not going to resolve anything by going after him and punching him.
 If anything, you’re going to get to punch him once before anyone within earshot hears and comes to his rescue.”